 Revenue from the SciPlay social gaming segment was up 4.6% to $158m, the second highest quarter in its history, This was helped by a 7% increase in average monthly paying users due to a higher payer conversion rate during the period.

 In addition, igaming revenue during the quarter was 1.7% higher at $59m.
-This growth was put down to due to continuing momentum in the US market, where revenue was up 63.0% year-on-year, coupled with the strong performance of acquired businesses in the second half of 2021.
+This growth was put down to continuing momentum in the US market, where revenue was up 63.0% year-on-year, coupled with the strong performance of acquired businesses in the second half of 2021.

 Turning to costs, total operating expenses were 18.5% higher at $532m, with spending higher across all areas of the business.
 However, such was the impact of revenue growth that operating profit increased by 900.0% to $40m.